Cyanogenbot/HibreakProPatchingServiceEOS/README.md

     <string name="config_secondaryHomePackage" translatable="false">foundation.e.blisslauncher</string>```
 6. Build!
 Your first build might take ages so enjoy the wait.
 7. Flash and enjoy your new privacy friendly rom

-> [!NOTE]
-> I do not make any security claims about this operating system as this is all bigme's and /e/os responsibility, I solely compiled the steps it took for me to build this rom myself.
-Due to bigme's recent badbox2 related problems I have returned my own HiBreak Pro, but for those who dare, this is all you need to get started!

 ## Licensing